naninovel/docs/docs/guide/configuration.md

 Wait By Default | True | Whether to wait the played commands when the `wait` parameter is not explicitly specified.
 Unload Assets On Play | True | Whether to force-unload unused assets before starting script playback.
 Required to unload released assets from memory when using addressables.
 Load On Goto | True | Whether to show `ILoadingUI` when [@goto] command requires loading another script.
 Allows masking resource pre-loading process with the loading screen.
+Resolve Mode | Nearest | The mode in which script player handles missing playback spots when loading state.
+This may happen when player saved a game amidst a scenario script, which is then changed (eg, via a game update) and the saved playback spot (line and inline indexes) is no longer available.<br> • Nearest — Attempt to play from the nearest next spot; in case no next spots found (script was made shorter), start from nearest previous one.
+Most forgiving mode, but could cause an undefined behaviour.<br> • Restart — Start playing current script from start.
+Won't cause undefined behaviour in case all the state is local to scenario script, but player will have to re-play the script form the start.<br> • Error — Throw an error.
+Choose this option in case undefined behaviour is not acceptable.

 </div>